acser123/Simple_Elevator/README.md

-# Simple_Elevator
+# Simple\_Elevator
-Simulates a simple elevator with single threadd code.
+Simulates a simple elevator with single thread code.